Three Tales (Flaubert): "A Simple Heart"

 "A Simple Heart", or Un cœur simple in French, is a story about a servant girl named Felicité.
-After her one and only love Théodore purportedly marries a well-to-do woman to avoid conscription, Felicité quits the farm where she works and heads for Pont-l'Évèque, where she picks up work in a widow's house as a servant.
+After her lover Théodore marries a well-to-do woman to avoid conscription, Felicité quits the farm where she works and heads for Pont-l'Évèque, where she picks up work in a widow's house as a servant.
 She is very loyal and easily lends her affections to the two children of her mistress, Mme Aubain.
 She gives entirely to others; although many take advantage of her, she is unaffected.
+Everyone she loves dies, including her nephew Vincent (he dies in America, after contracting yellow fever) and Mme Aubain's daughter Virginie, and finally her pet parrot, bequeathed to her by a family who had spent time in America and brought the bird back.
+For Felicité, the parrot is a remembrance of her nephew.

-She has no husband, no children, and no property, and is reliant on her mistress to keep her; she is uneducated; her death is virtually unnoticed.
+She has no husband, no children, and no property, and is reliant on her mistress to keep her.
+After Aubain dies, she is left impoverished in the mostly empty house, where she dies.
 Despite her life being seemingly pointless, she has within her the power to love, which she does even when she does not receive it in return.
-She also carries within her a yearning, a majestic quasi-religious sensibility which finds its apotheosis in the deification, as she dies, of her pet parrot, who floats above her deathbed, masquerading as the Holy Ghost.
+She also carries within her a yearning, a majestic quasi-religious sensibility which seems to finds its apotheosis in the deification, as she herself dies on the day of the Feast of Corpus Christi, of her pet parrot, who floats above her deathbed as the Holy Ghost.
 She lives a simple, unexamined life.

-Flaubert's challenge was to create the main protagonist as someone very different from the satirical characters appearing in his previous novels such as Madame Bovary.